Eve 6: Formation (1995–2004)

 The band originally consisted of Max Collins (bass, lead vocals), Jon Siebels (guitar, backing vocals), and Nick Meyers (drums).
 The band formed in 1995 in La Crescenta, California first as Yakoo, then Eleventeen; the name Eve 6 was only adopted later.
 Their first gig was at Eagle's Coffee Pub in North Hollywood, Los Angeles.
 Eleventeen had secured a recording contract with RCA while the band's members were still in high school and being managed by Jake Knight.
-After recording the unreleased Eleventeen EP, Meyers left the band, and was replaced by Tony Fagenson.
+After recording the unreleased Eleventeen EP, Meyers left the band; he was replaced by Tony Fagenson.

 The band's final name is a reference to The X-Files.
 Fagenson, a fan of the show, suggested the name after seeing an episode titled "Eve," which included a character who went by the name of "Eve 6."